kjartank13/Algorithm_Projects/README.md

 # Algorithm_Projects
-This repo contains my solutions to puzzles which I completed for a class intended to test students on their ability to design time/memory efficient programming.
+This repo contains my solutions to programming puzzles, some of which I solved for classes, others for fun.

-Each folder contains the puzzle's description, and my solution in Java code.
+These problems were all found on open.kattis.com and are designed to test you on efficient use of time and memory.

-I'm posting this here for CV purposes.
+Each folder contains the puzzle's description, and my solution.

 -Kjartan